-WHAT’S INCLUDED?: Accommodations from the night of day 1 through the night of day 8; meals from dinner on day 1 through to breakfast on day 9 (if you do not leave too early for that); all park fees to sites stated in the itinerary; one airport transfer per group at the start of the tour, and at end of the tour done as a group (times to be confirmed later by the office); Tropical Birding tour leader from the night of day 1 through to the morning of day 9; ground transport for the group to all sites in the itinerary from days 1 to 9 in a modern rental vehicle with the Tropical Birding tour leader as the driver; printed bird checklist to be distributed by the guide on night 1 of the tour (if you wish an electronic copy in advance of the tour, please email the office for this).
+WHAT’S INCLUDED?: Accommodations from the night of day 1 through the night of day 8; meals from breakfast on day 2 through to breakfast on day 9 (if you do not leave too early for that); all park fees to sites stated in the itinerary; one airport transfer per group at the start of the tour, and at end of the tour done as a group (times to be confirmed later by the office); Tropical Birding tour leader from the morning of day 2 through to the morning of day 9; airport shuttle transfers on day 1 and day 9; ground transport for the group to all sites in the itinerary from days 1 to 9 in a modern rental vehicle with the Tropical Birding tour leader as the driver; printed bird checklist to be distributed by the guide on night 1 of the tour (if you wish an electronic copy in advance of the tour, please email the office for this).

 WHAT’S NOT INCLUDED?: Any extra nights you wish to stay in the area; any flights; optional tips to the tour leader; tips to any baggage handlers if used anywhere; any passport or visa fees; excess baggage fees; snacks; any drinks other than drinkable water; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, internet, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.